DimaStoyanov/codecompiler/docs/user-manual.md

 Code compiler service can be used to compile&run program, create contest and run tests, that verify the answer with the output of the program

+### Workflow
+For compile and run code workflow contains from 2 action:
+1. Create compile task
+2. Create run task
+Note, that run task can contain input.
+This input will be written into `input.txt` file.
+Your program can read this input and write output to `stdout` or `output.txt` file.

+For run tests workflow is following:
+1. Create contest
+2. Create submission (one contest may have multiple submissions)
+3. Check status of submission
+Program also can read input from `input.txt` file and can write output to `stdout` or `output.txt`.

 ### Model
 #### Main entities